peopleware/openapi/resource/immutable.md

 non-applicable.

-The latter might be misleading in some cases, but we believe the possible confusion does not outweigh the high technical impact of separate types.
+The latter might be misleading in some cases, but we believe the possible confusion does not outweigh the high technical impact of separate types in all layers.
 In practice, it turns out that there are few representations where there is a mix of property types that might be confusing.

+#### API

+If there are properties with values that have no meaning when there are no applicability intervals, the JSON representation communicated from the service to clients might make the effort not to include meaningless property values, i.e., be defined as a variant record, depending on there being or not being applicability intervals.

 Note that we can also undo marking the object as inapplicable, just be adding a version `9` with new values for the properties.